norphiz/dotfiles/README.md

-My personal collection of dotfiles
+My personal collection of dotfiles and other stuff